 Column (2) of Table 4 shows that the price impact of an additional standard deviation increase in LTR market entry falls relative to Column (1).
 Conditional on a Tract having positive LTR presence by 2022, LTRs seem to explain less of the annual price growth than in the full sample.
 Moving to Column (3), we find that in Tracts where LTRs own at least 1% of the single-family housing stock (both rental and owner-occupied), they can explain even less of the annual price change.
-Column (4) presents results conditioning on Tracts in which LTRs owned at least 10 units, rather than a local share, and again we find the results smaller than estimated in Column (1).
+Column (4) presents results conditioning on tracts with LTR presence in the top 10 percentile by 2022, rather than a local share, and again we find the results smaller than estimated in Column (1).
 These results are consistent with LTRs selecting into faster HPI growth tracts, where a marginal increase in their presence explains much less of the residual variation in price changes.
 In sum, controlling for having selected into a subset of Tracts, we find that additional variation in LTR entry puts much less pressure on house prices, suggesting selection biases the point estimates in column (1) upwards.
-On the other hand, even with sample restrictions, we are not able to explore whether reverse causality or measurement error contributes to meaningful downward bias in the point estimates.
+On the other hand, even with sample restrictions, we are not able to explore whether unobserved local shocks (simultaneity) or measurement error contributes to any meaningful downward bias in the point estimates.
 Thus, we turn to the two-stage least squares results.